setht99/EE2028/README.md

 # Week 4 Assignment 1
 Changes to be made include:
-Being able to compute the distance between point 1 and centroid 2.
+Being able to compute the distance between point 1 and centroid 2. ( Don't touch R7 its for printing)

 Comparing which distance is larger.🚧